[ Pronounced: Skuued ]

 The Altai Hoks are the skis to slide.

-Traditionally the Hok is used with a single pole or ‘tiak’.
+Traditionally the Hoks are used with a single pole or ‘tiak’.
 The tiak provides great support and balance going downhill as it spreads out your weight, like a tripod.
-The tiak also acts like a rudder to help in steering.
+The tiak also acts like a rudder to help in steering - and a brake if you need it.
 It‘s great fun!

 I do have some new Hoks in stock, contact me for details and pricing.

 From altaiskis.com: The 145 has a little more “ski” DNA in it and works better for those looking to use the Hoks in a more downhill ski fashion.
 The 145 length has a bit more glide as well, but is less maneuverable in tight trees.
 The 145 has a bit more floatation for deep snow and bigger skiers.
 If you're looking for more ski then snowshoe, the 145 is the Hok for you!

 From altaiskis.com: The 125 is better as a snowshoe substitute, more maneuverable, better in thick woods and brush, lighter, and a little better grip.
 The 125 is also easier to control and use for those unfamiliar with skis.
 The length affects the boot/binding you use as well, with the 125 being easier to ski with a light boot or the universal binding.

 From altaiskis.com: The Kōm is a dedicated backcountry ski without many of the usual compromises.
 The Kōm can be skied with a downhill focus and it rises to lighter XCD touring use with a fun, stable feel.
 Read More about the Kōms.

 You can start out on flat terrain to get used to the slide and then move on to some slope.
 If you are comfortable on skis already - then point and go!
 You can use winter boots or solid hiking boots with the universal bindings on the Hoks.
 For downhill type skiing however, a stiffer boot with more support is needed.